dapperfu/matlab_pushover/README.txt

 matlab_pushover
 ===============
-% PUSHOVER - Push notifications to the <a href="http://pushover.net">Pushover</a> service.
+% PUSHOVER - Push notifications to the Pushover (http://pushover.net) service.
 %
 % pushover
 %   Prints this help, the available options for the 'sound' setting and the